Filter Products by Grade Level

 Population Concepts (People & the Planet unit)

-Power of the Pyramids: Students construct and interpret population pyramids for six countries and discuss differences in the population growth rates of each.
+- Power of the Pyramids: Canada – Students use real-world data to construct and interpret population pyramids and discuss differences in population growth rates among several different countries, including Canada.

 - Pop Ecology Files – Students graph and interpret growth curves for six mystery species and humans.

 - Panther Hunt – Students learn about carrying capacity by acting as panthers hunting for food in a model habitat and exploring changes that occur because of human actions.